-On Tuesday, June 3, 2025 from 5-7 the Arlington Career Center’s Commencement -.
-Parents, teachers, friends and family gathered on the bleachers to watch their student graduate from high school.
-The weather was perfect, warm but not stifling.
+On Tuesday, June 3, 2025, from 5 to 7, the Arlington Career Center’s Commencement occurred.
+Parents, teachers, friends, and family gathered on the bleachers to watch their student graduate from high school.
+The weather was perfect: warm but not stifling.
 As the sun began to set, it cast a golden glow across the stage, showering the graduates in light.
-A sea of purple robes and caps walked single file across the field, they filed neatly into their chairs.
+A sea of purple robes and caps walked single file across the field, then filed neatly into their chairs.
 Their personally decorated and unique caps helped the parents spot their children.

 It started with a welcome speech from Ms. Chung.
 Then the Junior ROTC led the Presentation of Colors.
-Julian Eichers sang the National Anthem, while playing his guitar.
-For the opening remarks, Ms. Chung, she talked about how proud she was to see everyone graduate and that they’ve become a part of ACC.
+Julian Eichers sang the National Anthem while playing his guitar.
+For the opening remarks, Ms. Chung talked about how proud she was to see everyone graduate and that they’ve become a part of ACC.
 Our honored guests included:

 School Board Members: